spicyjack/public/notes/rust-embedded.md

   - https://github.com/yudai/gotty

 ## The Discovery Book ##
+This book is an introductory course on microcontroller-based embedded systems that uses Rust as the teaching language rather than the usual C/C++.
+The book uses the STM32F3DISCOVERY board for all demos and code examples.

 Software for all platforms
 - `rustc`
   - `rustc -V`, version should be 1.31.0 or greater